SaptarshiC98/lwk-means/README.md

 # lwk-means
 Some example runs are provided in "examples.m" file of this repository.
+Download "BhattacherjeeLung2001.txt" and "WangBreast2005.txt" from Prof. Wang's repository, https://www.dropbox.com/sh/l5ul024bx48reqj/AACx3-MW9Pm4bKkmxTbxZK0sa/Data?dl=0&subfolder_nav_tracking=1 and put it in the microarray folder.
+The folder "My data" contains the synthetic and simulated data used in the experiments.
+The file size is ~200MB.